WeifeiJin/AudioShield/README.md

 # AudioShield

-This is the source code repository for the paper "Whispering Under the Eaves: Protecting User Privacy Against Commercial and LLM-powered Automatic Speech Recognition Systems."
+This is the source code repository for the paper "Whispering Under the Eaves: Protecting User Privacy Against Commercial and LLM-powered Automatic Speech Recognition Systems".
 The paper has been accepted to [the 34th USENIX Security Symposium, 2025](https://www.usenix.org/conference/usenixsecurity25).

 AudioShield leverages transferable universal adversarial perturbation in latent space (LS-TUAP) to provide real-time speech privacy protection services for users, while meeting the three key requirements: real-time performance, model-agnosticism, and high audio quality.
 We provide a demo page at https://sites.google.com/view/lstuap.

 ## Setup

+### Dependencies

 To run the code, ensure the following dependencies are installed: